mutkuensert/ViperExample/README.md

 ### Disadvantages
 #### Complex structure
 Compared to other architectures, Viper has more components.
-It causes more boilerplate codes and files.
+It causes much more boilerplate codes and files.
 It is harder to understant for beginners.
 This architecture might not used for small projects.
 #### Learning curve
 For beginners or developers new to Viper, the learning step might be longer.
 Understanding the interactions between components might take time.
 #### Duplication